manvendra/Getting-Started-With-ACPI/Universal/rhub.md

 * Mobile Icelake(currently Dell and Lenovo are the 2 known with this issue)
 * Asus Z490 (Gigabyte and AsRock users are fine, whether MSI currently this is unknown)
+* `Do Asus Z590 Motherboard also require this SSDT ?`

 ## Methods to make this SSDT